IBM-Cloud/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 * `capacity` (Number) A number of blocks of throughput units.

-Capacity changes are reflected immediately, but are applied asynchronously over time by the service.
-Large capacity jumps are not fully available for some time after modification, but typically complete within 12 hours.
-For more information, about throughput capacity, see [`blocks`](https://cloud.ibm.com/apidocs/cloudant#putcapacitythroughputconfiguration) parameter.
+  Capacity changes on Gen 1 are reflected immediately but applied asynchronously; large jumps may take up to 12 hours to become fully effective.
+For more information, see [`blocks`](https://cloud.ibm.com/apidocs/cloudant#putcapacitythroughputconfiguration).
 * `cors_config` (List of Object) Configuration for CORS.

   Nested scheme for `cors_config`: